CNC-IISER-BHOPAL/Disease-Models-with-Python-Mesa/README.md

 Finally, I have briefly introduced some of the economics aspects of epidemic with wages and disease costs.
 These are very basic rudimentaries.
 I am in the process of deveoping a lockdown model for the same and will post more.

+Have fun creating your own pandemic
+-Ayush Mathur (18065)